SixArm/mast-cell-help/topics/mast-cell-leukemia/index.md

 * **Prognosis:** MCL is considered a highly aggressive condition, and the prognosis is generally poor.
 Progression of the disease is rapid.
 Treatment options are limited.

 * **Treatment:** The treatment of MCL is challenging due to its aggressiveness.
-It may involve antihistamines, corticosteroids, and medications to stabilize mast cells.
-Allogeneic stem cell transplantation (bone marrow transplant) may be considered.
+It may involve [antihistamines](../antihistamines/), [corticosteroids](../corticosteroids/), and medications to stabilize mast cells.
+Allogeneic stem cell transplantation (bone marrow transplant/) may be considered.